jrnn/wackpackr/docs/testing.md

 #### Speed

 The same findings as in round #1 appear to apply here equally:
-- Huffman is stable, and takes the cake in compression speed
+- Huffman is stable, and takes the cake in compression speed.
-- LZW is quite solid, typically running at half the speed of Huffman
+- LZW is quite solid, typically running at half the speed of Huffman.
 - LZSS has a bipolar disorder which, in fact, is even more pronounced with these
-  data: for instance, LZSS decompresses the Calgary corpus **27 times** faster than it packs it !!!
+  data: for instance, LZSS unpacks the Calgary corpus **27 times** faster than packing it !!!

 ![Figure 6](https://github.com/jrnn/wackpackr/blob/master/docs/figures/fig06.png)
 ![Figure 7](https://github.com/jrnn/wackpackr/blob/master/docs/figures/fig07.png)